aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

     <summary>2.1 Explore the dataset</summary>
    <p>

+   - Download the either from:
-   - Download the dataset from Kaggle and extract the content<br/>
+        - Kaggle - extract the content and rename to data.csv<br/>
-   - Rename the dataset to data.csv for simplicities sake going forward <br/>
+        - From this repo located [here](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/src/machine-learning/FraudPredictionTrainer/FraudPredictionTrainer/Data/data.csv)
+        - Provided USB memory sticks
    - Familiarize yourself with the available features (columns)<br/>
    - Which columns are your features and which is your label (what you would like to predict)?<br/>
    - Is the dataset balanced? (hint: what's the distribution of fraudulent and non-fraudulent transactions)<br/>
    - What's the data type of the available features?<br/>
    - Does any of the columns have missing values?<br/>
-   - Does any of the columns contain outliers?<br/>
+   - Are there any obvious correlation in-between features?<br/>

    Exploring a large dataset can be daunting.
 Loading a dataset containing 6+ million rows in something like Excel is not always feasible due to application limitations and performance.
 To make life easier for us we can use an open-source Python library called **Pandas** in e.g. a Jupyter notebook.

    To explore the dataset using Pandas and a Jupyter notebook:
-   - Navigate to the [Kaggle dataset](https://www.kaggle.com/ntnu-testimon/paysim1) and click "New Kernel".
+   - Navigate to the [Kaggle dataset](https://www.kaggle.com/ntnu-testimon/paysim1) and click "New Notebook".
    - When selecting Kernel type, select "Notebook"
    - In the top-left corner, select File -> Upload Notebook
    - Upload the [Jupyter notebook](https://github.com/aslotte/mldotnet-real-time-data-streaming-workshop/blob/master/src/machine-learning/jupyter/fraudulent-transactions-jupyter-notebook.ipynb) in this repo